LEGO999/YOLOV3-TF2/README.md

 ![nerve](/fig/optics_nerve.png)
 *Fundus and the corresponding optic nerve*

-The following contents will be provided in this repo:
+The following content will be provided in this repo:
 * Introduction of YOLOv3
 * Object detection based on the official pre-trained weights
 * Object detection - fine tuning on IDRiD